Daphney24/BackbaseAssessment/README.md

 ```

 ### Test results reporting and screenshots

-The Allure reports will be generated in the ```resports/allure-results``` folder, in HTML format.Sc reenshotrs are stored seperatedly under the ```resports/allure-results``` folder.
+The Allure reports will be generated under the ```resports/allure-results``` folder, in HTML format.Thescreenshots are stored seperately under the ```screenshots``` folder.

-The generate and launch visual allure reports
+To generate and launch visual allure reports:
 ```
 npm run posttest
 ```